Skip to content

 • ABS (Australian Bureau of Statistics) 2010.
 The health and welfare of Aboriginal and Torres Strait Islander Peoples 2010.
 Canberra.

-• AIHW 2019b.
+• AIHW (Australian Institute of Health and Welfare) 2019.
 Rural and remote health Cat. no. PHE 255.
-Web report, Canberra: Australian Institute of Health and Welfare.
+Web report, 29 May 2017.
+Canberra: Australian Institute of Health and Welfare.
+Viewed 17 October 2020 2019.

 • Clapham K, Hunter K, Cullen P, Helps Y, Senserrick T, Byrne J et al. 2017.
 Addressing the barriers to driver licensing for Aboriginal people in New South Wales and South Australia.
-Australian and New Zealand journal of public health 41:280-6.
+Australian and New Zealand Journal of Public Health 41:280-6.

 • Conway J, Lawn S, Crail S & McDonald S 2018.
 Indigenous patient experiences of returning to country: a qualitative evaluation on the Country Health SA Dialysis bus.
-BMC health services research 18:1010.
+BMC Health Services Research 18:1010.

 • Cullen P, Chevalier A, Byrne J, Hunter K, Gadsde T & Ivers R 2016a.
 ‘It’s exactly what we needed’: A process evaluation of the DriveSafe NT Remote driver licensing program.
 Canberra, Australia.